 For many years Mr. Fickman has been invited to teach other lawyers how to defend those charged with federal drug offenses.
 In 2010 and 2014, Mr. Fickman taught at the l National Association of Criminal Defense Lawyers’ Annual “Defending Modern Drug Cases” seminar in Las Vegas, Nevada.
-His topic was “How to Cross a Snitch”.
+His topic was “How to Cross a Snitch.”
 Mr. Fickman taught other defense lawyers how to cross-examine snitches.
 Mr. Fickman is a highly-rated speaker.
-In 2010 and 2014, he was featured on the NACDL “Best Speakers of the Year” DVD.
-On September 30, 2022, Mr. Fickman again spoke at the National Association of Criminal Defense Lawyer’s Annual “Defending Modern Drug Cases” Seminar in Las Vegas, Nevada.
+In 2010, 2014, and 2022 he was featured on the NACDL “Best Speakers of the Year” DVD.
+On September 30, 2022, Mr. Fickman again spoke at the National Association of Criminal Defense Lawyers’ Annual “Defending Modern Drug Cases” Seminar in Las Vegas, Nevada.
 Once again, Mr. Fickman taught other criminal lawyers “How to Cross a Snitch.”

 Mr. Fickman has taught other criminal defense lawyers from across the country how to defend federal drug cases.
 He has appeared as a guest speaker at criminal defense legal seminars in San Francisco, Las Vegas, Memphis, Pensacola, and Maine.